 Are the social media waters still safe for marketing?

 Frank Strong: It’s a question of whether or not your customers and prospects are on social media.
 If they are, then there’s a pretty good chance you still need to be there too.
+There are platforms like Nitreo which can help brands build their platforms so that they can reach their target audiences and use social platforms to market appropriately.

 Drew Neisser: What’s not safe is ignoring social conversations, especially those related to your brand and category.
 Interestingly, brands that take a stand, even a controversial one, are generally way ahead of those that sit on the sidelines